The conflict between Moscow and Minsk could mark the beginning of one of the most important stages in the country’s movement away from Russia.

 The opinion of the author may not necessarily reflect the position of Russia Direct or its staff.

 This article first appeared at the website of Carnegie Moscow Center.
-It was adjusted to Russia Direct’s editorial standards.
+It has been edited and condensed by Russia Direct’s editorial team. .
 More on the post-Soviet space read here.